wd5gnr/1802UNO/readme.md

 Future Plans
 ===
 * All done for now.
+(However, see Branch Pixie for Oscar's OLED 1861 Pixie chip simulation)

 Hackaday
 ===